Nahom Nigussie: Ethiopian street and documentary photographer documenting urban life and transformation

 "I am especially drawn to ordinary moments—things people might pass by without noticing.
 These small moments often carry emotion, tension, and meaning."

-Nahom Nigussie is a 25-year-old Ethiopian photographer whose work centres on street photography and social documentary practices.
-His journey into photography began during his early school years, when he started photographing with a mobile phone camera in ninth grade.
+Nahom Nigussie is a 25-year-old Ethiopian photographer.
+His work centres on street photography and social documentary practices.
+His photography journey began with using a mobile phone camera in ninth grade.

-Alongside his documentary work, Nahom continues to develop his street photography practice, capturing spontaneous and unfiltered moments that reflect the complexity of urban life.
+Alongside his documentary work, Nahom is dedicated to developing his street photography practice, capturing spontaneous and unfiltered moments that reflect the complexity of urban life.

 His photographs are characterised by a sensitivity to light, gesture, and composition, as well as an instinct for timing that brings out the poetic qualities of everyday scenes.